An insole is a simple assistive device inserted into the shoe to absorb shocks and promote proper foot alignment.

 5. Foot Active Arch Support Insoles

-Not the most attractive insoles on our list the Foot Active Arch Support Insoles are nonetheless effective and affordable.
+Foot Active Arch Support Insoles are effective and affordable.
 Which means they’re a good value.
 They’re particularly helpful for those with fallen arches or who suffer from heel pain.
-The materials and build quality are first rate and they’re bound to last a good long time.
+The materials and build quality are first-rate, and they’re bound to last a good long time.

 What we like: The degree of support these insoles give the arch of the foot is pretty impressive.
-They cradle your feet and promote a proper gait.
-If you suffer from plantar fasciitis these should certainly help.
-They’re also light, sleek and will fit neatly into your dress shoes.
+If you suffer from plantar fasciitis, these should certainly help.
+They’re also light, sleek, and fit neatly into your dress shoes.

 Flaws: Not for waiters or nurses or others who spend long hours on their feet.
 Unless they suffer from plantar fasciitis.
 Why?
 Just not enough cushioning.